Tax Preparation Help

 • You paid more than half the cost of keeping up a home for the year.

 • A “qualifying person” lived with you in the home for more than half the year (except for temporary absences, such as school).
 However, if the “qualifying person” is your dependent parent, he or she does not have to live with you.
-See Special rule for parent, on this page, under Qualifying person.
+See Special rule for parent, later, under Qualifying person.

 Considered unmarried.
 You are considered unmarried on the last day of the tax year if you meet all the following tests.

-4. Your home was the main home of your child, stepchild, or eligible foster child for more than half the year.
-(See Qualifying person, beginning on this page, for rules applying to a child's birth, death, or temporary absence during the year.)
+• Your home was the main home of your child, stepchild, or foster child for more than half the year.
+(See Qualifying person, on this page, for rules applying to a child's birth, death, or temporary absence during the year.)

-5. You must be able to claim an exemption for the child.
-However, you meet this test if you cannot claim the exemption only because the noncustodial parent can claim the child using the rules described later in Special rules for divorced or separated parents under Exemptions for Dependents.
+• You must be able to claim an exemption for the child.
+However, you meet this test if you cannot claim the exemption only because the noncustodial parent can claim the child using the rule described later in Special rule for divorced or separated parents under Exemptions for Dependents.
 The general rules for claiming an exemption for a dependent are shown later in Table 3.

 Caution

-If you were considered married for part of the year and lived in a community property state, special rules may apply in determining your income and expenses.
+If you were considered married for part of the year and lived in a community property state (one of the states listed later under Community Property ), special rules may apply in determining your income and expenses.
 See Publication 555 for more information.

 Nonresident alien spouse.
 If your spouse was a nonresident alien at any time during the tax year, and you have not chosen to treat your spouse as a resident alien, you are considered unmarried for head of household purposes.
 However, your spouse is not a qualifying person for head of household purposes.
 You must have another qualifying person and meet the other requirements to file as head of household.

 Keeping up a home.
 You are keeping up a home only if you pay more than half the cost of its upkeep for the year.
-This includes rent, mortgage interest, taxes, insurance on the home, repairs, utilities, and food eaten in the home.
-This does not include the cost of clothing, education, medical treatment, or transportation for any member of the household.
+This includes rent, mortgage interest, real estate taxes, insurance on the home, repairs, utilities, and food eaten in the home.
+This does not include the cost of clothing, education, medical treatment, vacations, life insurance, or transportation for any member of the household.

 Qualifying person.
 Table 2 shows who can be a qualifying person.
 Any person not described in Table 2 is not a qualifying person.